Huotes/CommitMaker/README.md

 Chuck Norris knows everything there is to know - Except for the definition of mercy.

 Wo hu cang long.
 The translation from Mandarin Chinese reads: 'Crouching Chuck, Hidden Norris'

+Chuck Norris ordered a Big Mac at Burger King, and got one.